microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 #### Authentication connection ID

-The `id` field contains the unique identifier for this setting.
+The `id` field contains the unique internal identifier for this setting.
 The value of the `id` field is of type string.

 `M5510`: Two `id` values are equivalent only if they are ordinally identical.

+#### Authentication connection name

+The `name` field contains a name used to identify the authentication connection when invoked

 #### Authentication connection service provider ID